shaneikennedy/jdd/content/blog/git-intro/index.md

 touch main.py
 ```

 This creates an empty file, and even though the file is empty, it represents a change in our project and so we should be able to "save" this point in our projects history with a commit.
-But lets check!
+But let's check!

 > `git status` This is my most used command, I am constantly checking what the status of my git repo.